 Click the OK buton, and your DHCP settings should be configured correctly

 It is possible to connect your internet ready game consoles to the Residential Network to play online games.
-Like a computer, each of these devices has a hardware address that must be registered with ResNet for the device to have access to the network.
-To register consoles, their unique adapter (MAC) address must added to the system by clicking Your Account to the left and typing in the adapter address in the box under "Hardware Address."
+Each of these devices has a hardware address that must be registered with ResNet for the device to have access to the network.

 You can connect any device with a wireless card to the wireless network in the dorms.
 If you have multiple gaming devices that need access to a wired port, or you want all devices to be on their own private network, you will need a properly configured router.
 You will also need to configure port forwarding on your router to make some online games work.